Tips to Save Energy While Cooling Your Home

 PRO TIP: Since light bulbs put out heat, consider connecting your interior lighting to the same Z-wave technology and adjusting as needed for additional savings.

 We always have you and your home at top of mind.
 We hope you find that these easy tips will help reduce your energy costs while keeping you cool during those hot summer days!
-If you would like to learn more about Per Mar, visit our site!
+Contact us to learn more about Home Automation!